MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 NEET counselling involves multiple parallel processes — the central All India Quota (AIQ) via MCC, your home state quota via state authority, and private/deemed colleges via state and DGHS.
 Mastering the counselling timeline is half the battle.

-Step 1 — NEET Result & Rank Card (June 2026): Download from neet.nta.nic.in.
+Step 1 — NEET Result & Rank Card (declared 16 July 2026): Download from neet.nta.nic.in.
 Two ranks displayed: All India Rank (AIR) and State Rank.
 Validate marks and category.
 If discrepancy, raise grievance within 7 days.

 Step 3 — Choice Filling (3–5 days window): Fill college-and-course preferences in priority order.
 Maximum 200 choices allowed at MCC.
 Pro tip: include safe options at the bottom — running out of choices means losing the AIQ round.

-Step 4 — AIQ Round 1 Allotment: If allotted, pay first instalment of fees and report at the college within 5–7 days.
-Three options: Freeze (accept & lock seat), Float (accept but try for upgrade in Round 2), No Action (give up seat, exit AIQ).
+Step 4 — AIQ Round 1 Allotment (result 17 August 2026; reporting 18-22 August): If allotted, pay first instalment of fees and report at the college within the window.
+Three options: Freeze (accept & lock seat), Float (accept but try for upgrade in Round 2), No Action / Free Exit (give up the seat and exit AIQ).
+Round 1 is the only free exit — the security deposit is refunded.
+From Round 2 onward, leaving a seat forfeits it.

-Step 5 — State Quota Counselling (Parallel Track, July): Each state opens its own portal.
+Step 5 — State Quota Counselling (parallel track; each state announces its own dates): Each state opens its own portal on its own schedule — do not assume the MCC dates apply.
 You can run AIQ + state simultaneously till you confirm one.
 Once you Freeze in either, you must withdraw from the other.

-Step 6 — AIQ Round 2 (July): Vacated seats from Round 1 are reallocated.
+Step 6 — AIQ Round 2 (registration 25-29 August 2026; result 2 September; reporting 3-8 September): Vacated seats from Round 1 are reallocated.
 New choices possible.
-Float candidates get auto-upgraded if better seat available.
+Float candidates get auto-upgraded if a better seat is available.
+Warning: resigning or not joining a Round-2 seat forfeits your security deposit.

 Step 8 — Reporting at Allotted College: Original document verification, fee payment, hostel allotment, classes begin.
-Most state allotments report by mid-August; AIQ by August-end.
+AIQ Round 1 reporting runs 18-22 August 2026; state reporting windows follow each state’s own calendar.

 2026 NEET UG Exam Pattern & Marking Scheme

-NEET UG 2026 will be conducted in pen-and-paper offline mode by the National Testing Agency (NTA), on 3 May 2026 (later cancelled after a paper leak; NTA re-exam 21 June 2026) across 600+ test centres in India and 14 international centres.
+NEET UG 2026 was conducted in pen-and-paper offline mode by the National Testing Agency (NTA) — the original 3 May 2026 paper was cancelled after a leak and the re-exam was held on 21 June 2026 — across 600+ test centres in India and 14 international centres.
 Understanding the exam structure helps you allocate study time across subjects in proportion to weightage.

 Total Marks: 720 (180 questions × 4 marks each, with negative marking of -1 for wrong answers).